joyccheng/joyccheng/README.md

 ## Joy

-On an exciting journey into professional data analytics! <br>
+A little space of mine where I continue to refine my analytical skills. <br>
 Here are some projects I've completed along the way—feel free to explore!!

 #### About me
 * INFJ :)
 * I love CATS 🐱
 * Currently a digital marketer/ marketing analyst in a SaaS company
-* Currently learning big data analysis and PowerBI
+* Currently learning Google Ads and SEM.
 * Plan on learning web scraping with Python and machine learning using Scikit-Learn and TensorFlow
 * Tools: SQL, Python, R, Excel, Tableau, ggplot, matplotlib
-* Hobbies: playing with cats, sketching, growing succulents 🌵
+* Hobbies: play with cats, doodling, grow succulents 🌵

 <br>